plefloch123/Dodge-Game/README.md

 This will start the game, and you can begin your exciting adventure dodging obstacles !
 Now, you are all set to immerse yourself in the exciting world of **Noot-Noot**!
 Dodge obstacles, stay focused, and enjoy the game! 🚀🌟

+## Need Help? 🤔

+If you have any questions or need assistance, don't hesitate to reach out!
+Feel free to email me at: plefloch123@gmail.com 📧

+## Copyright ©️

+This game is open-source and licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
+All rights reserved for non-commercial use only.
+Unauthorized distribution, reproduction, or modification of this game or any part of it for commercial purposes is strictly prohibited.